-Qualification Information Accreditation Information TBC Proposed Qualification Aim The overall aim of the qualification is to promote clear, effective, confident oral communication and responses within a participating group of at least 6 learners.
-Assessment Method This qualification is assessed via an external assessment.
-It is quality assured by English Speaking Board (International) Ltd. Prior Knowledge, Skills and Understanding This qualification is standalone.
+Qualification Information Accreditation Information Regulated by Ofqual 603/6757/X. Start date: 01/01/2021.
+Designated by Qualifications Wales C00/4235/4.
+Qualification Objective The overall objective of the qualification is to promote clear, effective, confident oral communication and responses within a participating group of between 4 and 8 learners.
+Assessment Method Assessments take place in groups of 4-8 learners.
+Each learner is assessed individually and interacts with the group, teacher/tutor and the assessor.
+Face-to-face assessments are held in person, with an ESB-trained assessor coming to the centre.
+Online assessments use a video-conferencing platform, with ESB-trained assessors joining the group of learners and teacher/tutor remotely.
+Prior Knowledge, Skills and Understanding This qualification is standalone.
 There is no prior learning, other qualification or unit a learner must have completed prior to enrolling on ESB Level 1 Award in Speech (Grade 2).
 Quality Assurance To ensure quality assurance throughout the assessment process, ESB International carries out moderation and standardisation activities with its assessment team.
-Total Individual Assessment Time 13 minutes Proposed Total Qualification Time (hours) 80 Proposed Guided Learning Hours 18 Grading Learners can achieve one of the following grades: Unsuccessful Pass Good Pass Merit Merit Plus Distinction.
+Total Individual Assessment Time 13 minutes Total Qualification Time (hours) 80 Guided Learning Hours 18 Grading Learners can achieve one of the following grades: Unsuccessful Pass Good Pass Merit Merit Plus Distinction